st7ma784/PGDTest/README.md

 For traditional frameworks this is effective because the whole framework is designed against the shape of input and output distributions.
 However, CLIP, and other autoEncoders, do not perform the same classification approaches as traditional CV networks.
 Instead, CLIP generates a robust embedding, which is designed to match a potential caption.
 This means that there are not the same labels to target with PGNs.

+(possible find other work about penultimate layers of CLIP)

 ## Method
 In our work we evaluate how effective PGNs are at attacking CLIP by replicating prior work.
 However, we hypothesise that using linear regression probes on CLIPs output will restore performance.
 This would be significant because it would show whether unsupervised learning is prone to PGNs, or simply just the labels are.